rj8adh/HAC-Scraper/README.md

 ## Help

-If there are any issues such as compatibility with different school districts, please contact me at email below:
+If there are any issues such as compatibility with different school districts, please contact me at the email below:

 ## Authors